MDU-PHL/bohra/docs/index.md

   --help     Show this message and exit.

 Commands:
-  check           Check that dependencies are installed correctly. generate-input  Generare input files for the Bohra pipeline. install-deps    Install dependencies for Bohra - Highly recommended to... run             Run the Bohra pipeline. test            Check that bohra is installed correctly
+  generate-input  Generare input files for the Bohra pipeline. init-databases  Check that dependencies are installed correctly. install-deps    Install dependencies for Bohra - Highly recommended to... run             Run the Bohra pipeline. test            Check that bohra is installed correctly and runs as...
 ```

 ### 3. Install dependencies and setup environment variables